wirekang/mouseable/README.md

 # Known Issues

+* Should run Mouseable as administrator otherwise Mouseable won't work with system programs such as Task Manager.
 * When activation key does not change, please terminate mouseable from taskbar and restart it.
 * Using [WIN + ?] is not recommended because sometimes it may not work.